 Other books in this series include Small Plates

-Other books by this author include The Body in the Bouillon, The Body in the Vestibule, The Body in the Cast, The Body in the Basement, The Body in the Bookcase, The Body in the Big Apple, The Body in the Moonlight, The Body in the Bonfire, The Body in the Lighthouse, The Body in the Attic, The Body in the Snowdrift, The Body in the Sleigh, The Body in the Bog, The Body in the Gazebo, The Body in the Boudoir, The Body in the Piazza, The Body in the Birches
+Other books by this author which I have reviewed include The Body in the Bouillon, The Body in the Vestibule, The Body in the Cast, The Body in the Basement, The Body in the Bookcase, The Body in the Big Apple, The Body in the Moonlight, The Body in the Bonfire, The Body in the Lighthouse, The Body in the Attic, The Body in the Snowdrift, The Body in the Sleigh, The Body in the Bog, The Body in the Gazebo, The Body in the Boudoir, The Body in the Piazza, The Body in the Birches

 Fifteenth chronologically and sixteenth in publication in the Faith Fairchild cooking mystery series primarily based just outside Boston in the small town of Aleford, Massachusetts.
 In this story, events take place on an island in Maine.

 I almost couldn’t continue with this story it was so horrible.
 Not the writing, Page, as usual, does a lovely job of writing but the character who unfolds…I hate people like this.
 It’s too bad it didn’t happen so much sooner…

 There’s a lovely observation in the Author’s Note about both the benefits of stopping whatever you are doing to sit down and eat and converse with one’s fellows and the fact that “You will mostly be with women all your life, so you need to learn how wonderful and strong they are”.

 We so rarely take the time anymore to sit and eat together discussing the events of our day, our hopes and dreams, our frustrations.
 It’s a missing graciousness in life in which we bond with one another.

 One of the things I noted when I was networking full time as an artist, especially as a fiber artist, is how very giving and supportive women are of each other.
 We’re very lucky that way.